eboody/sqlx_seed_script/README.md

 ## Usage
 Ensure you have a `.env` file in your project root with a `DATABASE_URL` variable.
 This should be a connection string for your PostgreSQL database.

+Create a `/bin` directory in `/src` then place this in your `/src/bin` directory.

-Navigate to the `/src/bin` directory and run the script using cargo:
+Then run the script using cargo:

 ```sh
 cargo run --bin seed